zakariae-lebriq/website/content/en/docs/concepts/workloads/pods/_index.md

 ### Pods and controllers

 You can use workload resources to create and manage multiple Pods for you.
-A controller for the resource handles replication and rollout and automatic healing in case of Pod failure.
+A controller for the resource handles replication and rolls out an automatic healing in case of Pod failure.
 For example, if a Node fails, a controller notices that Pods on that Node have stopped working and creates a replacement Pod.
 The scheduler places the replacement Pod onto a healthy Node.